Medicare Appeals Procedures

 - the date of the ALJ’s decision; and

-- your name and signature, and, if applicable, the name and signature of your representative.
+- your name, and, if applicable, the name of your representative.

 You must send a copy of the ALJ’s decision with your appeal.

 Your appeal must be filed, i.e. received by the Council, within 60 days after you receive ALJ’s decision.
 The Council will assume that you received the ALJ’s decision five days after the date shown on it, unless you show that you received it later.
 If you file the appeal late, you must show that you had good cause.

 Department of Health and Human Services

 Departmental Appeals Board, MS 6127

 Or you may fax the appeal to (202) 565-0227.
 If you send a fax, please do not also mail a copy.
 You must send a copy of your appeal to the other parties and indicate that all parties, including all beneficiaries, have been copied on the request for review.
 For claims involving multiple beneficiaries, you may submit a copy of the cover letters issued or a spreadsheet of the beneficiaries and addresses who received a copy of the request for review.